Skip to content

 • Is it possible to re-write the DAEs to ODEs, with one equation defining each derivative, in a simple way?

-Read the model hypothesis above, and write down the model equations in cardiovascularModel.m
+Read the model hypothesis above, and create the model file cardiovascular_model.txt

-Open the model file cardiovascularModel.m and write down the four model equations from the model description, the model input, and the model parameters in the indicated places.
+Create a model file called cardiovascular_model.txt and write down the model equations from the model description.

 Equation format